Merlo History, Family Crest & Coats of Arms

 The surname Merlo was first found in Buckinghamshire at Marlow, a town and civil parish within Wycombe district.
 The earliest record of the place was listed as Merelafan in 1015, but was listed a few years later as Merlaue in the Domesday Book .
 Literally, the name means 'land remaining after the draining of a pool' having been derived from the Old English words mere + laf However, another reference claims the ancient name of this place was Merlaw, supposed to be derived from the Saxon word Mere, meaning a marsh, and Law or Low, meaning a hill.
 Marlow, historically called Great Marlow, first sent representatives to parliament in the 28th of Edward I., and continued so to do till the 2nd of Edward II.
 Little Marlow is a parish in the borough of Marlow about 1 1/2 miles from Marlow and as the name would imply has historically been much smaller.

-Important Dates for the Merlo family
+Early History of the Merlo family

 This web page shows only a small excerpt of our Merlo research.
 Another 128 words (9 lines of text) covering the years 1132, 1409 and 1564 are included under the topic Early Merlo History in all our PDF Extended History products and printed products wherever possible.